Sexual identity

+Sexual identity or sexual orientation identity is an individual's identity as straight, lesbian, gay, bisexual, asexual or another sexual orientation, defined according to their self-perception and experiences, rather than their sexual activity.
+One's sexual identity may change throughout their life, as they question and explore their sexuality.'
+Some 'unlabeled' individuals reject placing labels on their orientation.

+Historical models of sexual identity development (for example Vivienne Cass's 1979 model of identity development) have viewed it as a process only undergone by LGBTQ people, whereas contemporary models treat the process as a universal component of identity formation undergone by heterosexuals as well.

 Definitions and identity

 Sexual identity has been described as a component of an individual's identity that reflects their sexual self-concept.
 The integration of the respective identity components (e.g. moral, religious, ethnic, occupational) into a greater overall identity is essential to the process of developing the multi-dimensional construct of identity.

 Sexual identity can change throughout an individual's life, and may or may not align with biological sex, sexual behavior or actual sexual orientation.
 In a 1990 study by the Social Organization of Sexuality, only 15.7% of women and 34.9% of men who reported some level of same-sex attraction had a homosexual or bisexual identity.

 Sexual identity is more closely related to sexual behavior than sexual orientation is.
 The same survey found that 96% of women and 87% of men with a homosexual or bisexual identity had engaged in sexual activity with someone of the same sex, contrasted with 32% of women and 43% of men who had same-sex attractions.
 Upon reviewing the results, the organization commented: "Development of self-identification as homosexual or gay is a psychological and socially complex state, something which, in this society, is achieved only over time, often with considerable personal struggle and self-doubt, not to mention social discomfort."